benders5e/benders5e/firebender.md

 **Tools:** Pai Sho and one of herbalism kits or one musical instrument.
 ***
 **Saving Throws:** Charisma, Constitution
-**Skills:** Choose two from Acrobatics, Deception, History, Insight, Performance, and Stealth
+**Skills:** Choose two from Acrobatics, Deception, History, Insight, Intimidation, and Performance

 #### Equipment